BLEPHAROPLASTY (EYELID SURGERY)

 What is an Upper Blepharoplasty?

-Upper blepharoplasty is a surgical procedure focused on the upper eyelids.
-Upper blepharoplasty involves removing excess skin and sometimes fat from the upper eyelid area.
-Any hooding on the outer corners of the eyes can also be addressed during the procedure.
+Upper blepharoplasty is a surgical procedure involving the upper eyelids.
+The operation may include the removal or repositioning of tissue in the upper eyelid area.
+Hooding at the outer corners of the eyes can also be addressed during the procedure when clinically appropriate.

 If the upper eyelid skin touches the eyelashes and obstructs vision, a Medicare item number may apply.